lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research.*

+## 2024-01-21

+Procrastinated on some school prep by creating my own [Lorem Ipsum](https://leetusman.com/lorem/) "shareware description" generator.
+Then procrastinated even further by writing out a [Website Tracery tutorial](https://leetusman.com/nosebook/tracery) since I couldn't find any basic tutorials  on how to integrate Tracery into a website and got stymied until I figured out it required jquery as a dependency!

 ## 2024-01-18

 Published initial version of my class website for [Creating User Interfaces](https://leetusman.com/cui_spring2025/), built with my panblog static site builder.
 I came across the [Reasonable Colors](https://www.reasonable.work/colors/) system for creating accessible color palletes and tried it for the first time to ensure I had met minimum color contrast ratios.